CtrlK

 Workflow Clarity

-The 7-step workflow is clearly sequenced with explicit validation checkpoints: Step 2 is a dedicated safety/readiness check, Step 4 requires user confirmation before proceeding, Step 7 includes verification (build, lint, tests, re-search for references).
-The blocked/caution/safe verdicts create clear decision gates, and the forward value determination table provides explicit stop conditions when environments differ.
+The 7-step workflow is clearly sequenced with explicit validation checkpoints: Step 2 has a readiness check with clear verdicts (safe/caution/blocked), Step 4 requires explicit user confirmation before proceeding, and Step 7 includes verification (build, lint, tests, final reference search).
+The feedback loop for blocked/caution states is well-defined.

 3 / 3